RobertLeisner/Bodoconsult.Database/doc/Bodoconsult.Database.Ef/README.md

 For server apps employing a GUI or a webservice or similar the attached and tracked mode may not be very helpful most of the times.
 Imagine a table Customer the GUI client will edit and store then back to database.
 For such scenarios you have to employ some kind of a DTO to transfer data maybe via GRPC from server to client and return.
 Loading the entities from database will be done probably in two different DBContexts.
 So the tracking will not be very helpful at least in the first DBContext.

-## Database layer seen from database service layer
+# How to use Bodoconsult.Database.Ef in database service layer

+## Main classes in Bodoconsult.Database.Ef

 The business logic layer should not access the database layer directly.
 A direct access to database layer weakens replaceablility and testability of the business logic layer.